 Federal Government Urges Wider Consultations on National Anthem Bill, Seeks Universal Acceptance

-Federal Government Threatens To Terminate Julius Berger'S Contract Over N740 Billion Highway Disagreement
+Federal Government Threatens to Terminate Julius Berger's Contract Over N740 Billion Highway Disagreement

 The federal government has asked members of the National Assembly to subject the Nigerian National Anthem Bill to wider consultations before passing it.
 The Attorney-General of the Federation and Minister of Justice, Lateef Fagbemi, stated this in Abuja on Monday at a public hearing on the bill to revert to the old national anthem.
 The hearing was jointly organized by the Senate Committees on Judiciary, Human Rights and Legal Matters and Interior, to which it was referred by the Senate on Thursday after it scaled second reading.